Trimmer Guerrero helps Jays finish series win over Yanks

 Germán repeatedly left the ball up during the second — including on both homers — and was pulled after the third with 68 pitches.
 He was charged with four hits, a walk and a wild pitch while striking out two.

+“It was very exciting to be back on a major league mound and compete,” Germán said via translator.
+“I wanted to stay calm and take it all in.
+Definitely had some issues in the game today, but overall, exciting.”

 Right-hander Michael King followed Germán with six scoreless innings of one-hit ball.
 King retired his final 15 batters, baffling Toronto with a five-pitch mix.
-He walked one and struck out three.
+He walked one and struck out three on 68 pitches.
 He is the first Yankees reliever with at least six innings and no more than one hit since Bob Shirley on Sept.
 21, 1986.

+“He’s put himself in a good spot to be a real contributor,” Yankees manager Aaron Boone said of the 25-year-old.

 Bo Bichette became the fastest Blue Jays player to reach 100 career hits, getting there with a first-inning double in his 78th game.
 Alex Rios needed 85 games.

 Zeuch threw 63 pitches and allowed three hits and a walk with one strikeout.
-The Blue Jays’ 2016 first-round pick started after left-hander Robbie Ray went on the injured list last week.
-The right-hander had a 1.59 ERA in three appearances (one start) last season.

-Blue Jays right-hander Trent Thornton gave up a run in the fifth and was pulled in the sixth after losing a couple mph on his fastball.
+Right-hander Trent Thornton gave up a run in the fifth and was pulled in the sixth after losing a couple mph on his fastball.
 He allowed Gleyber Torres’ double before Borucki retired Jay Bruce and Gary Sánchez to end the inning.

 Brett Gardner had an RBI groundout in the fifth for New York.